KexinHao/campaign2020/README.md

 ### [A table of indexes of reconstruction]
 [A table of indexes of reconstruction]:https://www.notion.so/a4eb1adef6f5400a85285c7ce558e2e7?v=1fce2c8c2cd4463397c9e0255155337c

+## An Re-entry to the artefacts
+Looking at those politicians in the photos with very limited information given, questions have been aroused: who exactly are they?
+What did they do and what are their statements?
+If we look at the visual materials of political campaign in 21 and late 20 century in West Europe, we could notice that the modernistic approaches in the graphic design is very permanent.
+Typography in the posters takes the main role in the visual strategy.
+The use of photography is very restrained.
+But if you look at the graphic design within the same domain of politcial campaign in Taiwan.

 # Transcoding
 Please include a general description of the role of transcoding in your project.
 Using the H2 headings below, you can specify individual Transcoding experiments.
 Think about your motivations in transcoding, and mention the role of tools (also those made during the assignment).
 This gives some direction to the reader about what they will read in more detail below.